MariaJCM/Lattices_Eigenfrequencies_Dispersion/README3.md

 Place these files in the `example_data/` folder.

 **Edit File Paths (if needed):**
-In the script, set the paths to your local `.rpt` files if different.
+In the script, set the paths to your local `.rpt` files.

 **Run the Script:**
 Open `Rectangular_lattice_3by1.m` in MATLAB and run it.